 Eventually, the Dean of Student Life apologized and Harvard’s president issued a statement criticizing Harvard officials “directing people—students, staff, faculty—what to say or what to think.”
 But how did things go so wrong?

 But there is a different possibility for political conversations at holiday gatherings, and even though it isn’t about debate, learning how to do it well makes people better debaters.
-To do it, you entirely change the goal of the conversation and the rules of the game.
+It requires entirely changing the goal of the conversation and the rules of the game.

 There is only one rule of this game: Genuinely listen.